SAP-samples/service-ticket-intelligence-postman-collection/README.md

 # service-ticket-intelligence-postman-collection-sample
-A Postman collection and environment template that enables users to consume the Service Ticket Intelligence machine learning service.
+Postman collection and environment templates that enable users to consume the Service Ticket Intelligence machine learning service.

 Description:
 ====================